-The last command above copies all artifacts for hadoop1 up to a temporary staging apache mvn repo in an 'open' state.
-We'll need to do more work on these maven artifacts to make them generally available but before we do that, lets get the hadoop2 build to the same stage as this hadoop1 build.
+The last command above copies all artifacts up to a temporary staging apache mvn repo in an 'open' state.
+We'll need to do more work on these maven artifacts to make them generally available.

 Now lets get back to what is up in maven.
-We should now have two sets of artifacts up in the apache maven staging area both in the 'open' state (they may both be under the one staging if they were pushed to maven around the same time).
+Our artifacts should be up in maven repository in the staging area in the 'open' state.
 While in this 'open' state you can check out what you've published to make sure all is good.
 To do this, login at repository.apache.org using your apache id.
 Find your artifacts in the staging repository.
 Browse the content.
 Make sure all artifacts made it up and that the poms look generally good.
 If it checks out, 'close' the repo.
 This will make the artifacts publically available.
 You will receive an email with the URL to give out for the temporary staging repository for others to use trying out this new release candidate.
 Include it in the email that announces the release candidate.
 Folks will need to add this repo URL to their local poms or to their local settings.xml file to pull the published release candidate artifacts.
 If the published artifacts are incomplete or borked, just delete the 'open' staged artifacts.

 See Publishing Maven Artifacts for some pointers on this maven staging process.